-Mark Christensen has been an independent economic consultant for the last 15 years, specialising in economic reform, strategy, project management and stakeholder relations.
+Mark Christensen has been an independent economic consultant for the last 17 years, specialising in economic reform, strategy, project management and stakeholder relations.
 He has a unique and distinctive blend of policy, commercial and government experience and believes there is great potential to integrate philosophical principles, such as those relating to purpose and the limits of knowledge, into everyday business practices.
 Prior to consulting he was at Queensland Treasury and before that the Industry Commission (now the Productivity Commission).
 Since 2005, has has also provided political, economic and social commentary in the Australian media – and more recently in the United States.

 Specific consulting capabilities include: